laravel/docs/upgrade.md

 #### The `factory` Helper

 Calling `factory(User::class, 1)->make()` or `factory(User::class, 1)->create()` will now return a collection with one item.
 Previously, this would return a single model.
 This method will only return a single model if the amount is not supplied.

-#### Related models connections

-Related models will now use the same connection as the parent model, so for example if you have a query like this:

-	User::on('some_connection')->with('posts');

-Eloquent will query the posts table on the `some_connection` not the default connection, if you want to read posts from the default connection you need to explicitly set the model connection to the default connection you use.

 ### Events